 - You may be required to declare your bankruptcy to your employer or professional body.

 How much money will I be required to repay?

 Varies considerably and depends on your earnings and outgoings.

-HBG Advisory provide ‘free’, no-obligation advice concerning Bankruptcy.
-Our team are approachable, empathetic and happy to take the time to listen to your concerns.
+HBG Advisory provides ‘free’, no-obligation advice concerning bankruptcy.
+Our team is approachable, empathetic, and willing to take the time to listen to your concerns.